timif2/timif2.github.io/README.md

 ### Modelling Heart Conditions and Train Delays Using Machine Learning Methods

 You can view the full report here.
 This was a collaboration with Weiyun Wu, Alastair Harrison and Ying Zhan.
-You can view accompanying slides for the heart conditions project here.
+You can view accompanying presentation slides for the heart conditions project here.

 ### Exploration into Support Vector Machines (SVMs) with comparisons to other Classification Methods

-You can view the full report here, with accompanying slides here.
+You can view the full report here, with accompanying presentation slides here.
 This was a collaboration with Jake Dorman, Anas Almhmadi and Rishabh Agarwal

 ## Recommendation Systems